 Activating and Deactivating a Module

-Click on a check box for a particular module to activate or deactivate it for a user.
+Click on a check box for a particular module to activate or deactivate it for a user and click Save.
+The user will need to log out and back into the mobile app to see the change take effect.

 Deleting a License